Traveling to Brazil and wanna know more about Brazilian holidays? You’ve come to the right place.

 Just like in other Western countries, Good Friday in Brazil happens on the Friday before Easter.

 On this date, many families have lunch together, and plenty of them still prepare a codfish dish as a millennial Christian tradition.

 However, it’s important to note that many of them also prepare it because the dish is delicious, not because they’re practicing their religion.

-During Easter, bank offices are usually closed, subways operate for slightly shorter periods, shops are either closed or only open for half period, and bike lanes are open during working hours.
+During Easter, bank offices are usually closed, subways operate for slightly shorter periods, shops are either closed or only open for half a period, and bike lanes are open during working hours.

 Easter (varying dates)

-Again, like in other western countries, Easter in Brazil happens on the first Sunday after the full moon of the Spring, or in Brazil’s case, of the Fall.
+Again, like in other Western countries, Easter in Brazil happens on the first Sunday after the full moon of the Spring, or in Brazil’s case, of the Fall.